reed-mcdaniel-716/react_hooks_and_context_api/README.md

     - as opposed to extensive prop drilling
 - [React Hooks](https://reactjs.org/docs/hooks-intro.html) allow us to do more inside functional components, particularly things that could previously only be done in class components
     - for example, make use of state or use a variation of lifecycle methods
-- Together, they can be used to create a *"Redux-like"* global state management without third-party library and a lot of boilerplate code
+- Together, they can be used to create a *"Redux-like"* global state management without a third-party library and a lot of boilerplate code

 ### 2. What is the Context API?
 - Gives you a way to share state within a component tree without messiness of prop-drilling